What We are Doing Now

 What We've Done

-- Members of the project team edited and processed images of materials scanned and photographed at the National Archives in Kansas City.
-The team had more than 4,800 images to work through.
+- Members of the project team edited and processed more than 4,800 images of materials scanned and photographed at the National Archives in Kansas City.

 - We spent the latter part of the Fall editing and processing images of materials scanned and photographed at the National Archives in Kansas City.